PrefectHQ/prefect/docs/integrations/prefect-dbt/index.md

 For assistance using dbt, consult the [dbt documentation](https://docs.getdbt.com/docs/building-a-dbt-project/documentation).

 ### Additional installation options

+Additional installation options for dbt Core with BigQuery, Snowflake, and Postgres are shown below.

 To install with additional functionality for dbt Core and Snowflake profiles: